 For early departures or late arrivals, several hotels are within a short drive:

-Fair Oak House (on-airport accommodation), Holiday Inn Express Exeter East, Courtyard by Marriott Sandy Park, Gipsy Hill Hotel, Travelodge Exeter M5, and Premier Inn Exeter M5 J29 are the most convenient.
+Fair Oak House (on-airport accommodation), Holiday Inn Express Exeter East, Courtyard by Marriott Sandy Park, Gipsy Hill Hotel, Travelodge Exeter M5, and Premier Inn Exeter M5 J29 are among the most convenient.

 Exeter Airport departures and arrivals